idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **QA > Leading spaces check** = Check for target segments that have any leading whitespace.

+**QA > Trailing spaces check** = Check for target segments that have any trailing whitespace.

 **QA > Brackets check** = Check for target segments with missing opening or closing brackets.

 **QA > Double spaces check** = Check all segments for any occurrence of double spaces.

 **QA > At tag spaces check** = Check whether all tags in all target segments are surrounded by spaces exactly the way they are in the corresponding source segments.
 This check is essential when you are translating SDLXLIFF or TTX files.

+**QA > Non-translatable fragments check** = Check for the consistency of non-translatable fragments in the source and target segments.

 **QA > Numbers check** = Check whether all numbers in all source segments are present in the corresponding target segments.